Overview

 Dispute Path

-These operations only happen when a payment is disputed.
+These operations only happen when a buyer disputes a payment.
 Most payments never touch this path.Off-chain resolution

 | On-chain step | Gas | vs transfer | Who Calls |